 Generally scheduled over Labor Day Weekend.
 This retreat is a significant group bonding time and kicking off the year.
 It will usually introduce the theme for the year and offer a challenge for the youth as they enter into a new school year.

 All youth are expected to participate in all fund-raisers.
-This year, we will be doing our annual fundraisers the Turkey Dinner (Nov.) and Pork Roast (March), plus the garage sale and auction.
+Most years we hold several annual annual fundraisers: a Turkey Dinner (Nov.) and Pork Roast (March), plus a garage sale and auction.